Asbestos in Baby Powder

 As of 2024, Johnson & Johnson’s baby powder products are currently made with cornstarch instead of talc.

-Is Johnson baby powder safe for adults?
+Is Johnson baby powder safe?

 Baby powder containing talc may be contaminated with asbestos, which is a known carcinogen.
 Exposure to asbestos — even in small amounts — can cause anyone to develop mesothelioma and other deadly cancers, regardless of their age.